dromotherm/documentation/pages/themis/Note_install_Themis.md

 ```

 ### option 1
-{% include note.html content="Option 1 is the simplest and preferred solution." %}
+{% include note.html content="Option 1 should the simplest and preferred solution.
+But as things are not stabilized, use option 2" %}
 ```
 rm emonsd.config.ini
 wget https://raw.githubusercontent.com/dromotherm/documentation/master/pages/themis/emonsd.config.ini